-Dr. and Mrs. McLean had 3 sons; Wayne, Robert and James.
+Dr. and Mrs. McLean had 3 sons; Robert, James and Wayne.
 In 1972, the McLean resided at 52 Erie St. North in Wheatley.

 Dr. McLean was involved in the development of the Leamington Memorial Hospital and was it’s first Director of Medicine.
 Dr. McLean was a member of the Windsor Medical Association and he was a Coroner until 1985.
 He took an active interest in many groups, clubs and teams.
 He was a founding member of the Talbot Trail Golf Course.
 Dr. McLean belonged to the Oddfellows, the Kinsmen and he was a Mason.
 He enjoyed lawn bowling and had a passion for baseball.
 He enjoyed being a coach to many baseball teams over the years.
 Dr. McLean was selected as the Citizen of the Year in Wheatley, in 1978.
 He was a Director of the Wheatley and District Friendship Seniors Club.
 Dr. Mclean was the recipient of a Canada 125 Medal in 1993, honouring his civic involvement.
 Dr. McLean was a also a recipient of the Glenn Sawyer Service Award from the Ontario Medical Association.
 This award is bestowed upon a physician who has greatly contributed to his/her community and the medical profession.

 Mrs. McLean died on the 21st of January, 1995.
 Dr. McLean died at the Leamington District Hospital on the 12th of May, 2007.
 They are buried at the Erie Cemetery, in Wheatley.

 *Dr. Frederick Ord Topping is also featured on the Chatham-Kent Physician Tribute website.